Last updated 03/02/2014.

 Proceeds of Crime (Money Laundering) and Terrorist Financing Administrative Monetary Penalties Regulations [Not in force] – SOR/2007-292.

 IN ADDITION TO THESE LAWS, IS THERE ANY MONEY LAUNDERING GUIDANCE FOR LAWYERS CURRENTLY IN PLACE?

 In October 2004, The Federation of Law Societies of Canada (the “Federation”) adopted a model “No Cash Rule”, pursuant to which each member law society has implemented rules restricting lawyers from receiving cash in amounts over $7,500.

-All Canadian law societies have adopted local rules which mirror the substance of the new new “know-your-client” model rule, which was adopted by the Federation in March 2008.
+All Canadian law societies have adopted local rules that mirror the substance of the new “know-your-client” model rule, which was adopted by the Federation in March 2008.
 This new rule describes the measures lawyers and Quebec notaries must take, and the records they must keep, to verify a client’s identity.
 The purpose of this rule is to help lawyers determine whether clients are attempting to use them as an intermediary for money laundering and terrorist financing.

 UNDER WHAT CIRCUMSTANCES IS A LAWYER UNDER THE OBLIGATION TO REPORT